indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 > Low-to-medium fan-out means having a given class use a low-to-medium number of other classes.
 High fan-out (more than about seven) indicates that a class uses a large number of other classes and may therefore be overly complex.

-Seeing a big constructor is a good opportunity to think about splitting the class into smaller pieces.
+Seeing a big constructor is a sign that your class has too many collaborators and it is a good opportunity to think about splitting the class into smaller pieces.

 ## Immutability